Blink and Blink XT Camera ReviewBy - 06/24/2017

 Third, they’ve launched their own IFTTT channel.
 Through IFTTT, you can connect Blink to hundreds of other devices and services.
 You can also create geofencing rules to arm and disarm your cameras based on your presence via Life360.
 However, after running an IFTTT geofencing rule on my indoor cameras for months, I’ve found it to be somewhat unreliable.
 And just like schedules, an IFTTT applet will arm and disarm all of your cameras.
 There is no way to choose individual cameras through IFTTT.

 If you want to get started with Blink, you can purchase the original camera here or Blink XT here.
-The other devices, including the new Sync Module, will launch later this year.
+The other devices, including the new Sync Module, will launch early next year.
 I suggest you wait to buy until that happens.

 Blink XT vs. Arlo Pro